Towards provably efficient quantum algorithms for large-scale machine-learning models: Theorems

 Variants of the gradient descent algorithms also include adding random noise $\xi_\mu (t)$ in each step, so-called stochastic gradient descent algorithms.
 One can show that in many cases, at the end of training, $\theta_\mu (t=T)$ can make the loss function $\mathcal{L}_{\mathcal{A}} (\theta (t=T))$ sufficiently small.

-The quantum algorithm with the promised efficiency in Theorem \ref{thm:posdef} and Theorem \ref{thm:almostdissipative} described in the following. \begin{itemize} \item Our starting point of the algorithm is given by a initial weight vector, $\theta (0)$, the maximal number of iterations $T$, and the machine learning architecture $\mathcal{L}_\mathcal{A}$, with model size $n$. \item In a first step, we use so-called \emph{quantum Carleman linearization} introduced in Ref.~\cite{liu2021efficient}, to linearize the model $\mathcal{L}_\mathcal{A}$ with the matrix $M$ (see the supplemental material for more details). \item Then, we need to upload the sparse weight vector $\theta(0)$ as a state vector in quantum devices, using tools of Ref.~\cite{gleinig2021efficient} or alternatively more sophisticated and at the same time challenging architectures like \emph{quantum random access memory} (QRAM) \cite{giovannetti2008quantum}.
+The quantum algorithm with the promised efficiency in Theorem \ref{thm:posdef} and Theorem \ref{thm:almostdissipative} is described in the following. \begin{itemize} \item Our starting point of the algorithm is given by a initial weight vector, $\theta (0)$, the maximal number of iterations $T$, and the machine learning architecture $\mathcal{L}_\mathcal{A}$, with model size $n$. \item In a first step, we use so-called \emph{quantum Carleman linearization} introduced in Ref.~\cite{liu2021efficient}, to linearize the model $\mathcal{L}_\mathcal{A}$ with the matrix $M$ (see the supplemental material for more details). \item Then, we need to upload the sparse weight vector $\theta(0)$ as a state vector in quantum devices, using tools of Ref.~\cite{gleinig2021efficient} or alternatively more sophisticated and at the same time challenging architectures like \emph{quantum random access memory} (QRAM) \cite{giovannetti2008quantum}.

-\item Then, in a further step, we use a variant of the HHL solver that has been introduced in Ref.~\cite{harrow2009quantum} and the supplementary material, to solve the state vector at the end $t=T$. \item Finally, we exploit tomographic methods described in, for instance, Refs.~\cite{guctua2020fast,huang2020predicting} and the supplementary material, to obtain the classical model parameters $\theta(T)$. \end{itemize}
+\item Then, in a further step, we use a variant of the HHL solver that has been introduced in Ref.~\cite{harrow2009quantum} and the supplementary material, to solve the state vector at the end $t=T$.
+The pipeline is runnable under the condition of sparsity and dissipation, which is satisfied by our models.
+Sparsity includes the sparsity of model themselves, and the sparsity of weight vectors (ensured by the assumptions of sparse training), while dissipation is a natural property of the early steps of training, extensively discussed in Section \ref{sec:experiments}. \item Finally, we exploit tomographic methods described in, for instance, Refs.~\cite{guctua2020fast,huang2020predicting} and the supplemental material, to obtain the classical model parameters $\theta(T)$. \end{itemize}

+Finally, we wish to mention that this potential enhancement from quantum computing is concerning the size of the model, not necessarily the precision.
+For instance, we use tomographic method to download the sparse quantum state at the end of quantum ODE solver with the precision scaling as $1/\epsilon^2$.
+This scaling might be optimal in the quantum setting \cite{guctua2020fast}, but may not be ideal compared to purely classical algorithms (although the precise relationship between the error and the performances of classical machine learning models is generically not clear to date).
+We leave those interesting issues for future works.